 Below snippet is a small example for training xgboost model with PySpark.
 Notice that we are

 using a list of feature names instead of vector type as the input.
 The parameter

-from xgboost.spark import SparkXGBRegressor spark = SparkSession.builder.getOrCreate() # read data into spark dataframe train_data_path = "xxxx/train" train_df = spark.read.parquet(data_path) test_data_path = "xxxx/test" test_df = spark.read.parquet(test_data_path) # assume the label column is named "class" label_name = "class" # get a list with feature column names feature_names = [x.name for x in train_df.schema if x.name != label] # create a xgboost pyspark regressor estimator and set use_gpu=True regressor = SparkXGBRegressor( features_col=feature_names, label_col=label_name, num_workers=2, use_gpu=True, ) # train and return the model model = regressor.fit(train_df) # predict on test data predict_df = model.transform(test_df) predict_df.show()
+from xgboost.spark import SparkXGBRegressor spark = SparkSession.builder.getOrCreate() # read data into spark dataframe train_data_path = "xxxx/train" train_df = spark.read.parquet(data_path) test_data_path = "xxxx/test" test_df = spark.read.parquet(test_data_path) # assume the label column is named "class" label_name = "class" # get a list with feature column names feature_names = [x.name for x in train_df.schema if x.name != label_name] # create a xgboost pyspark regressor estimator and set device="cuda" regressor = SparkXGBRegressor( features_col=feature_names, label_col=label_name, num_workers=2, device="cuda", ) # train and return the model model = regressor.fit(train_df) # predict on test data predict_df = model.transform(test_df) predict_df.show()

 Submit the PySpark application

-Assuming you have configured your Spark cluster with GPU support.
+Assuming you have configured the Spark standalone cluster with GPU support.
 Otherwise, please refer to spark standalone configuration with GPU support.

 regressor = SparkXGBRegressor() model = regressor.fit(train_df) # save the model model.save("/tmp/xgboost-pyspark-model") # load the model model2 = SparkXGBRankerModel.load("/tmp/xgboost-pyspark-model")